zhuchenyu2008/ink-and-memory/README.md

 ## 🗺️ Roadmap / TODO

-- **Per-user timeline scheduling**: scheduler currently runs once per day using a single timezone.
-We now store each user's preferred timezone in `user_preferences`, but the cron job still needs to read that field and trigger generation at each user's local midnight.
+- **Per-user timeline scheduling** — Scheduler still triggers in a single timezone.
+Now that each user preference stores `timezone`, we need to update the cron job + DB helpers to run at each user’s local midnight.
+- **Friend timezone awareness** — When we implement per-user scheduling, we should also adjust friend views to clarify which timezone each timeline reflects.
+- **Open-source polish** — Document control-plane endpoints, linting scripts, and provide sample data/migrations for new deployments.

 ## 📁 Project Structure